AliElSaleh/RiftBuild/README.md

 CompilerFlags -std=c99 -O3 -Wall ...
 ```

-To reference a variable in another variable.
-Place a `$` before the name of the variable.
+To reference a variable in another variable, place a `$` before the name of the variable.
 (Case Insensitive)
 ```make
 CommonFlags some flags
 CompilerFlags $CommonFlags